 How to Do South By Southwest

 Even for those of us who thrive in organized chaos, the nine days of SXSW can be overwhelming if you don't plan ahead.
-With over 2,000 bands performing in over 90 venues all over the city—not to mention countless film screenings, interactive panels, free parties, and VIP events—we advise you to know what you're looking to accomplish.
-Check out our tips to simplify the process so you enjoy the rockingest experience in the Live Music Capitol of the World.
+With over 2,300 bands performing in over 100 venues all over the city—not to mention countless film screenings, interactive panels, free parties, and VIP events—we advise you to know what you're looking to accomplish.

 Buy the Badge

 If you are in the entertainment industry and looking to expand your knowledge and network, go with the official SXSW option, aka: Buy the Badge.
-The Platinum Badge is pricey but hot on the market at $1,450.
-This will grant you full access to all elements of the Music, Film, and Interactive Conferences and Festivals.
+The Platinum Badge is pricey and will grant you full access to all elements of the Music, Film, and Interactive Conferences and Festivals.
 This means nine days of festival screenings and premiers, nine days of film, interactive, and music programming, keynotes, and mentor sessions, as well as six nights of shows during the SXSW Music Festival.

 Badge holders also gain access to the SXSW Trade Show as well as all official Film, Interactive, and Music openings, closings, and awards parties throughout the event.
 The fact that badge holders also receive preferred access to all non-official events and parties is icing on the cake once you see the lines the rest of the festival-goers will be standing in.

 Visit the SXSW website (www.sxsw.com) to buy your badge—the site is a fantastic guide for all things official, from booking your hotel to customizing your personal festival agenda.
 Find the most current lineup of musical acts at www.sxsw.com/music/news/more-music-festival-2015-bands.